tonywongpc/AcousticClassification/README.md

 This repository contains dataset and code for classifying input on textiles.

-Dataset contains 60 samples per class and each sample is a 1.4s recording of the sound generated when using the switch.
+Dataset contains 60 samples per class and each sample is a 1.4s recording of the sound generated when swiping on textiles.
 I extracted MFCC (Mel-frequency cepstral coefficients) images for each sample.
 I then used a pre-trained model of VGG-19 and extracted abstract features of the MFCC image from the flatten layer.
 After extracting these features, I created a 70–30 train test split and trained a LinearSVM for classification.

-The 6 classes of mechanical switches: pushButton, rest, rockerSwitch, rollerLever, rotarySwitch, screwCap, toggleSwitch
+Texture recognition includes 6 classes : cardboard, cotton, foam, linen, nylon, polyester, and rest Interaction recognition of a waist bag include  classes: open lid, tap on lid, close zip, open zip, and rest Texture Gesture Recognition (TGR) includes classes of 6 textures (cotton, foam, nylon, linen, polyester, cardboard) and 4 gestures (swipe, circle, triangle, rub).

 Functions
 The main.py contains three functions